developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/programming-guides/index.md

     url: /emdk-for-android/7-3/guide/serialcomm
   - type: section
     level: 4
+    title: Signature Capture Programmer's Guide
+    text: Understand how to use the Barcode APIs to capture a written signature as an image.
+    url: /emdk-for-android/7-3/guide/signaturecapture
+  - type: section
+    level: 4
     title: SimulScan API Programmer's Guide
-    text: Understand how to use the SimulScan API's to perform full document capture in your application.
+    text: Understand how to use the SimulScan APIs to perform full document capture in your application.
 SimulScan involves capturing fields of interest in a given document and converting it into data that an end-user application can use immediately at the point of transaction.
     url: /emdk-for-android/7-3/guide/simulscan_guide
   - type: section
     level: 4